 This month's newsletter is all about being kinder to yourself.
+We thought it would be timely to focus on selfcompassion - especially during these uncertain and difficult times.
 We hear a lot about 'self-care' these days, but did you know that self-compassion is more important?
 We look at 'what' self-compassion is and what it isn't, 'why' research demonstrates that it's important, and 'how' to practice more self-compassion.
 And there's also links to articles, books, and talks that you might find interesting.

-And don't forget, our last article was about Attachment Styles, and how important they are in all of our relationships.
+And don't forget, our last article was about dealing with uncertainty.
 Click here to learn more, and to access all our previous articles.